evidentlyai/evidently/docs/book/reports/classification-performance.md

 ## Report customization

+You can set [options-for-quality-metrics.md](../customization/options-for-quality-metrics.md "mention") to сut the data above the given quantile from the histogram plots.

-You can select which components of the reports to display or choose to show the short version of the report: [select-widgets-to-display.md](../customization/select-widgets-to-display.md "mention").&#x20;
+You can select which components of the reports to display or choose to show the short version of the report: [select-widgets-to-display.md](../customization/select-widgets-to-display.md "mention").

 If you want to create a new plot or metric, you can [add-a-custom-widget-or-tab.md](../customization/add-a-custom-widget-or-tab.md "mention").